City Baking Guide

 Bake TypeTypical Issue at AltitudeAdjustment Focus

-Layer CakesExplosive rise and center collapseReduce leavening and sugar, then support earlier structure set with moderate heat increase
+Layer CakesExplosive rise and center collapseReduce leavening and sugar, then support earlier structure set with a moderate heat increase

-Chocolate Chip CookiesOver-spread with dry, brittle edgesIncrease dough chill, reduce sugar modestly, and check earlier
+Chocolate Chip CookiesOver-spread with dry, brittle edgesIncrease dough chill, reduce sugar modestly, and check earlier before the edge overfinishes

 Seasonal Aspen Kitchen Notes